tferracina/ArDCA-Python/writeup.typ

 This wealth of data has enabled the development of advanced statistical and machine learning models capable of simulating protein sequence evolution, prediciting structural conformations, and generating novel sequences with desired properties.
 In addition, breakthroughs in protein structure prediction--most notably the Nobel Prize winning AlphaFold@alphafold --that computational methods can rival experimental accuracy, in a much cheaper manner.

-In this work, we explore the implementation of an autoregressive network for protein sequence generation leveraging the Direct Coupling Analysis (DCA) method to model residue-residue dependencies.
+In this work, we will implement an efficient autoregressive network for protein sequence generation leveraging the Direct Coupling Analysis (DCA) in Python.
 In Section 2, the biological background will be laid out.
 Section 3 will introduce the mathematical foundations.
 Section 4 will detail previous iterations of similar models, while Section 5 will explore our implementation (and improvements).

 = Biological Background